Eminem: Early life

-Eminem was interested in storytelling, aspiring to be a comic-book artist before discovering hip-hop.
-He heard his first rap song, "Reckless", on the Breakin' soundtrack, a gift from Debbie's half-brother, Ronnie Polkingharn.
+Eminem was interested in storytelling, aspiring to be a comic book artist before discovering hip-hop.
+He heard his first rap song, "Reckless", on the Breakin' soundtrack, a gift from Ronnie Polkingharn, Nelson's half-brother and Eminem's uncle.
 His uncle was close to the boy and later became a musical mentor to him.
 Following Polkingharn's suicide in 1991, Eminem stopped speaking publicly for days and did not attend his funeral.

 At age 14, Eminem began rapping with high-school friend Mike Ruby; they adopted the names "Manix" and "M&M", the latter evolving into "Eminem".
 Eminem snuck into neighboring Osborn High School with friend and fellow rapper Proof for lunchroom freestyle rap battles.
 On Saturdays, they attended open mic contests at the Hip-Hop Shop on West 7 Mile Road, considered "ground zero" for the Detroit rap scene.
 Struggling to succeed in a predominantly black industry, Eminem was appreciated by underground hip-hop audiences.
 When he wrote verses, he wanted most of the words to rhyme; he wrote long words or phrases on paper and, underneath, worked on rhymes for each syllable.
 Although the words often made little sense, the drill helped Eminem practice sounds and rhymes.

-In 1987, Debbie allowed runaway Kimberly Anne "Kim" Scott to stay at their home.
+In 1987, Nelson allowed runaway Kimberly Anne "Kim" Scott to stay at their home.
 Several years later, Eminem began an on-and-off relationship with Scott.
 After spending three years in ninth grade because of truancy and poor grades, 17-year-old Eminem dropped out of Lincoln High School.
 Although interested in English, Eminem never explored literature, preferring comic books, and he disliked math and social studies.
 He states that he later received a GED.
 Eminem worked at several jobs to help his mother pay the bills, one of which was at Little Caesar's Pizza in Warren.
 He later said she often threw him out of the house anyway, often after taking most of his paycheck.
 When she left to play bingo, he would blast the stereo and write songs.